 Windows PowerShell also offers a detailed script tracing feature that makes it possible to enable detailed tracking and analysis of the use of Windows PowerShell scripting on a system.
 If you enable detailed script tracing, Windows PowerShell logs all script blocks to the Event Tracing for Windows (ETW) event log in the “Microsoft-Windows-PowerShell/Operational” path.

-Enabling auditing Windows Server 2016 is critical for investigating security incidents, troubleshooting issues and optimizing the IT environment.
+Enabling Windows auditing is critical for investigating security incidents, troubleshooting issues and optimizing the IT environment.
 Be sure to configure it according to best practices to reduce volume of useless log data.